-Parents want the best education for their kid, but many parents don’t know exactly what that model looks like.
-Most of us are wading through choices based on a GreatSchools grade and a prayer.
-But GreatSchools barely scratches the surface of what makes an education, well… great.
+Parents want the best education for their children, but many parents don’t know exactly what that model looks like.
+Most of us are wading through choices based on a GreatSchools grade or word-of-mouth, but those barely scratches the surface of what makes an education truly great.

 Making the best decision on education requires being informed about how a well-built model of learning facilitates development, intellectual curiosity, and confidence in ability.
-Not exactly the average SAT score or proficiency on the state math test, right?
-Well, it shouldn’t be the only defining factors of what success looks like. .
+Things like the average SAT score or proficiency on the state math test shouldn’t be the only defining factors of what success looks like. .

-Choosing an education isn’t about picking the best test-takers or the building with the highest percentage of kids that achieved above-average scores.
-Actually, when you think about it closely, those metrics don’t make much sense at all.
-Choosing the right-fit education is about choosing how, when, where, and what you want your kid to learn.
-We’ve put together a simple list of considerations as you explore models of education from traditional schools to micro-schools to private institutions or homeschooling.
-With these factors in mind, choosing the right-fit education is about choosing the right experience, not the right school.
+Choosing the right-fit education is about choosing the path that will help your child flourish inside and outside of the classroom.
+We’ve put together a simple list of considerations as you explore models of education like traditional schools, micro-schools, private institutions, or homeschooling.
+With these factors in mind, choosing the right-fit education is often about choosing the right experience, not the right school.

-Other types of education tend to do a better job ensuring that each kid is challenged and moving at their own pace.
-Microschools, for instance, are often built on a Montessori framework, using teachers as facilitators and allowing kids to move freely.
+Other types of education can ensure that each kid is challenged and moving at their own pace.
+Microschools, for instance, are often built on a Montessori framework, using teachers as facilitators and allowing kids to move freely in their learning journey.

 Diversity is equally important within the curriculum as it is within the students it serves.
 Quality education shouldn’t be limited to a location or demographic, and it doesn’t have to be.
 But diversity ought not be limited to demographics.
 When you think about your learner’s education, look for a school that respects the diversity of learning styles, individuals, and ideas that come from these kids.

 When it comes to selecting the right education for your child, you’re probably deciding between schools.
-But, school is just a place, learning happens everywhere.
-In a world of growing possibilities for what learning can look like, you deserve to find the right experience that’s the best fit for your child.
+But, school is just a place.
+Learning happens everywhere.
+In a world of growing possibilities for what learning can look like, you deserve to find the right experience that’s best for your child.